SafooraNaureen/DS_Salary_Project/README.md

 ![](/images/correlation.png)

 ## Model Building
-First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 10%.
+First, transformed the categorical variables into dummy variables.
+Also split the data into train and tests sets with a test size of 10%.

-I tried five different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+Tried five different models and evaluated them using Mean Absolute Error.
+Chose MAE because it is relatively easy to interpret and also as the outliers aren’t particularly bad in for this type of model.

-I tried five different models:

 Multiple Linear Regression – Baseline for the model

 Ridge regression

-Lasso Regression – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
+Lasso Regression – Because of the sparse data from the many categorical variables, thought a normalized regression like lasso would be effective.

 Support vector regression- Which did not give good values comaparitively

-Random Forest – Again, with the sparsity associated with the data, I thought that this would be a good fit.
+Random Forest – Again, with the sparsity associated with the data, thought that this would be a good fit.

 ## Model Performance